compostbrain/compostbrain.github.io/_drafts/ruby-modules.markdown

 date: "2017-10-24 13:08"
 ---

-- Modles provide a namespace and prevent name clases
+- Modules provide a namespace and prevent name clashes
-- Modules support the mixin facility
+- Modules support the mix-in facility